netgen-layouts/layouts-ezplatform-relation-list-query/README.md

-# Netgen Layouts Relation List Query
+# Netgen Layouts query based on relation list field type for eZ Platform

 This bundle provides Netgen Layouts query that makes it possible to add items to block via relation list field type available in any content in eZ Platform CMS.